rlaffers/eslint-plugin-xstate/docs/rules/event-names.md

 # Rule Details

 While the XState library neither enforces nor recommends any particular format for event names, an _unofficial_ convention is using MACRO_CASE event names.
-Naming events this way helps to keep your code base consistent with what the typical coding style adopted by the XState community.
+Naming events this way helps to keep your code base consistent with the typical coding style adopted by the XState community.

 Examples of **incorrect** code for this rule: